 The main factors involved in the bone remodeling process

 1. Receptor activator of NFkB ligand (RANKL)

-- Both of these forms deliver signals for the formation of osteoclast cells.
+- Both of these forms transmit signals that cause osteoclast cells to form.

 2. RANK role in the bone remodeling process